sayam56/sayam56/README.md

-- 🔭 I’m currently working on Building A Tech Start-Up
+- 🔭 I’m currently working on Growing My Tech Start-Up
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning Three.js
-- 👯 I’m looking to collaborate on Flutter and MERN
+- 👯 I’m looking to collaborate on Flutter, Laravel, MERN and ThreeJS
-- 🤔 I’m looking for help with MERN
+- 🤔 I’m looking for help with ThreeJS
 - 💬 Ask me about Anything
 - ⚡ Fun fact: I might be a musician too